The World of Synnibarr

-The World of Synnibarr (sometimes referred to simply as Synnibarr) was a multi-genre role-playing game published by Wonderworld Press and written by Raven c.s.
+The World of Synnibarr (sometimes referred to simply as Synnibarr) is a multi-genre role-playing game published by Wonderworld Press and written by Raven c.s.
 McCracken.
 A second edition of the game, co-written by Bryce Thelin, was published in 1993.
-It is noted largely for its exceptionally poor design.

 The game features an unusual amount of variety in play.
-It combines elements of fantasy, science fiction, superhero and other genres and does occasionally lend itself to power gaming.
+It combines elements of fantasy, science fiction, superhero and other genres and occasionally lends itself to power gaming.

-A third edition of the game (tentatively known as Synnibarr Invicta) was funded by a Kickstarter in 2013, which was expected to be released in 2014–2015, but remains only partially complete as of June 2020.
+A third edition of Synnibarr was funded by a Kickstarter in 2013, which was expected to be released in 2015.
+The Kickstarter project was completed and satisfied in 2021/2022.

 Setting

 Synnibarr is set on Mars 50,000 years in the future, hollowed out and turned into a spaceship to take humanity to a safe place after Earth was destroyed.
 Civilization is beginning to be rebuilt after a series of disasters, and technology is practiced as a religion.

 Synnibarr is also noted for bizarre monsters, including the Giant Mutant Fire Clam and the Flying Grizzly, the latter being capable of shooting laser beams from its eyes.
 Guilds and organizations play a major role in the Synnibarr "Worldship".
 Mortals are often able to interact with immortals, demi-gods and even the gods themselves.